mehtaharsh16/daniel.feldroy.com/posts/2022-03-11-pip-installing-dependencies-into-conda-envs.md

 ### 3. Did you ever teach classes with Conda?

 Yes.
-It was awesome when I used to teach.
+Conda was awesome when I used to teach.
 Conda is a universal installation system that works for everyone regardless of operating system.
 Once people got it installed we got to teaching instead of dealing with setup issues.

 ## 4. What about Docker instead of Conda?